Dissecting the gamma-ray emissions of the nearby galaxies NGC 1068 and NGC 253: Discussion

 For the two variation events, we have checked multiwavelength data to find any possible correlated variations, in particular at X-rays. \citet{oh+18} reported a hard X-ray light curve in 14--195\,keV obtained with the Burst Alert Telescope (BAT) onboard {\it the Neil Gehrels Swift Observatory (Swift)}, and the light curve ends at $\sim$MJD~56500.
 The mission Monitor of All-sky X-ray Image (MAXI; \citealt{mat+09}) also detects the galaxy and provides a 2--20\,keV light curve.
 However no correlated variations were found from these two light curves.
-We note that \citet{mar+16} reported a transient flux increase in $\geq 20$\,keV hard X-rays, but the event was detected in 2014 Aug. (before the second variation event) and likely due to a temporary decrease of the column density towards the AGN.
-We note that if the variable part in the \gr\ emission comes from the jet, radio monitoring of the jet might be able to provide supporting evidence by detecting similar variations.
+We note that \citet{mar+16} reported a transient flux excess in $\geq 20$\,keV hard X-rays however in 2014 Aug. (before the second variation event), and it was likely caused by a temporary decrease of the column density of the obscuring material (in the torus) towards the AGN.
+Future sensitive hard X-ray or MeV observations of NGC~1068 may help find hints for understanding the \gr\ properties, probing if there are related changes, as the emission in the bands is suggested to be related to the \gr\ emission from the galaxy's central region \citep{mkm20,ino+20}.